-- If applicable, explain restitution collection and procedures; - Inform the victim of the importance of notifying the Georgia Corrections and Parole Board Office of Victim Services, Probation Division and the Probation Officer of any change of address or phone number; - Explain to the victim how to claim any personal property held as evidence and assist as necessary; - Provide guidelines for reporting harassment or violation of protection orders or bond orders, or probation restrictions by assailant; - Explain procedures regarding those accused who are put on probation or given split sentences, i.e., sentenced to prison followed by a period of parole and/or probation; - Provide referrals to the victim for other community services.
+- Provide guidelines for reporting harassment or violation of protection orders or bond orders, or probation restrictions by assailant; - Explain procedures regarding those accused who are put on probation or given split sentences, i.e., sentenced to prison followed by a period of parole and/or probation; - Provide referrals to the victim for other community services.

-Ongoing Victim Services (LiveSafe Resources and/or SafePath CAC)
+Ongoing Victim Services (LiveSafe Resources)

 - Provide referrals to the victim for other community services and assist in accessing these services; - Provide continuing support or counseling as long as the victim requests it; - Offer a 24-hour crisis line number for victims and their families; - Offer follow-up medical exams as appropriate as well as referrals to the Health Department for follow-up STI screening and medical exams.
-SafePath will provide medical follow-up on minors under the age of 18 years of age